sangalkanishk958/apnacollege-demo/README.md

-# Learning about the git setup
+# Learning about the git setup and the name is kanishk sangal
+I am learning git and github